Second-Order Constrained Dynamic Optimization: Theoretical Time Complexity

+For methods based on Riccati recursion \citep{Rao1998IPMPC}, the matrix to be inverted has size $m \times m$.
+Hence, the complexity is $\mathcal{O}(N m^{3})$, following the same reasoning as in DDP.
+For methods that uses factorization \citep{Wang2010linearMPCefficientT}, the complexity can be reduced to $\mathcal{O}(N (n+m)^{3})$.
+In single-shooting, dependency on $N$ can reduced to not linear, but quadratic $\mathcal{O}(N^{2}n^{3})$ \citep{kouzoupis2018recent}.
+From a computational point of view, the single-shooting variant is useful for a problem with a short time horizon $N$ and a large state dimension $n$.

 With a long time horizon $N$, DDP and multiple-shooting SQP are favorable due to the linear growth of complexity in $N$.
-Among these, single-shooting DDPs are the most efficient because of the small number of decision variables.
+Among these, single-shooting DDPs and multiple-shooting SQP with Riccati recursion are the most efficient because of the small number of decision variables.
 Their advantages are especially important in underactuated systems, e.g., systems with $n\gg m$, which are the most typical ones in robotics.
+Although multiple-shooting SQP can achieve the same time complexity, this corresponds only to a single iteration of its QP subproblem.
+Assuming that they require a similar number of outer iterations, DDP remains advantageous.